bonnom/Micro-manager-Arduino/README.md

-This repo contains a more universal Micro-Manager arduino firmware for the Arduino deviceadapter.
+This repo contains a more universal Micro-Manager arduino firmware for the original Arduino device adapter (NOT Arduino32bitBoards).
 The firmware is written for some newer arduino boards.
 It is a work in progress and the firmware isn't thoroughly tested yet.

 There is an other github that has firmware for the newer Arduino32bitBoards device adapter: https://github.com/bonnom/Arduino32BitBoards